kevincastrochavez/angular-upcoming-birthdays/README.md

 # Web Pages

-Basically the application has:
+Upcoming Birthdays has the following pages:

 - Login page: You can sign in with a Google account
 - Dashboard: Displays the nearest birthday among all your friends, along with a scrolling bar containing the next five birthdays coming up
 - Details: Contains information about the friend clicked
 - Edit Friend: Form to edit your friend
 - Add Friend: Form to add a new friend
-- All: List of all your friends, order by their birthday date
+- All: List of all your friends, ordered by their birthday date

 All routes, with the exception of the Login page, are protected by an authentication guard